 How many emails do you send per day?
-With over 200 billion emails going out every single day, there’s a good chance at least a couple of them are coming from you.
+With billions of emails going out every single day, there’s a good chance at least a couple of them are coming from you.
 But if you’re not structuring your emails properly, you may be making both your and your recipient’s lives more difficult than they need to be.

 Whether you’re asking for customer support, planning a party, or sending a work email, the following tips will help you craft efficient and effective emails that actually get things done.

 1 Write a descriptive yet concise subject line